top of page

 Follow these steps to test the changes locally and then deploy them to production:

-• Run the following command to preview your documentation locally:
+• Run the local server to preview your changes:

 npm start